 Antonio Pasqualin Lotti was born on 5th January 1667 in Venice.
 (The Venetian year started on 1st March, so the local year was actually 1666.)
-He was baptised on 25th January in the church of S. Marina, where his parents, Mattio Lotti and Marina Gasparin, had been married in 1662.
-Mattio was employed as a musician (NOT as the Kappelmeister!) at Hanover from 1665 to 1679, so it had been erroneously assumed that Antonio had been born in Hanover.
+He was baptized on 25th January in the church of S. Marina, where his parents, Mattio Lotti and Marina Gasparin, had been married in 1662.
+Mattio was employed as the organist (NOT as the Kappelmeister!) at Hanover from 1666 to 1679, so it had been erroneously assumed that Antonio had been born in Hanover.
 Antonio had at least two younger siblings: a brother, Francesco, (1672 - 1761); and a sister, Maria Melusina, born in 1673.
 Francesco became a Ragioniere (accountant) to the Collegio dei Savi (College of the Elders) of the Venetian Republic.
 Maria married a musician in Hanover.
 In 1683, at the age of 16, Antonio studied with Giovanni Legrenzi (1626 - 1690).

 In 1687, he started singing at the Cappella Ducale di San Marco.
 That year, he was also one of the first to enrol the Sovvegno dei musicisti di Santa Cecilia, a form of musicians' benevolent society, founded on 25 Nov 1687.
 On 30 May 1689, he drew a salary of 100 ducats for the position of cantor di contralto.
 On 6th August 1690, he was nominated as assistant organist (auito organista), and paid an extra 30 ducats for this work.
 He was unanimously elected to the post of 2nd organist (organista del 2 organo) on 31st May 1692.
 In 1693, his first opera, Il trionfo dell'innocenza, was staged at the Teatro San Angelo.